heyjianjing/fourier_transform_and_optics/README.md

 `go`: Geometric optics
 `wo`: Wave optics

-### Notes on fourier transform
+### Notes on Fourier transform

 Source:
-* largely based on lectures from Prof. Brad Osgood at Stanford
+* Lectures from Prof. Brad Osgood at Stanford

 `ft_01`
 * Analysis and synthesis of period function